theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet.md

 ---|---|---|---
 `key`|String|✅|API key for your google project

-- :sparkles: **Side effects** - all requests will now authenticate using this api key only
+- ✨ **Side effects** - all requests will now authenticate using this api key only

 > See [Getting Started > Authentication](getting-started/authentication) for more details